mathiasbynens/grunt-template/README.md

 ### Options

-The `options` property accepts two options:
+The `options` property accepts the following options:

 #### `data`
 Type: `Object` or `Function`